JulianBirch/cljs-ajax/DEVELOPMENT.md

 sudo ./linux-install.sh
 ```

-Node.js and npm must also be on `PATH`, and Chrome must be installed and available as `google-chrome` on `PATH`.
+Node.js and npm must also be on `PATH`, and Chrome or Chromium must be installed and available on `PATH`.
+If needed, set `CHROME_BIN` to the browser executable path instead.

 ## Repository Setup